 I think the most beneficial experience is attending talks from notable speakers who come to Luther.
 I also enjoy seeing the great performances organized by Center Stage Series or SAC (Student Activities Council) and the magical Christmas at Luther.

 A liberal arts education satisfies my desire for knowledge and fuels my curiosity about different fields of study.
 It allows me to take courses that interest me outside of my major, which helps make me a more well-rounded and resourceful individual.
 Environmental studies, for example, is an interdisciplinary field of study, which makes it more complex and interesting.
 I’m glad I chose this type of education because it has strengthened my critical thinking and writing skills and challenged me personally and academically.

 I’ve found the Luther faculty to be very helpful and approachable.
 They’re always willing to share their knowledge and often challenge mine.
 They’re also very passionate about the subjects they’re teaching, which inspires me.

 Faculty have played a major role in my journey as a student here.
 They’ve helped me decide on my majors, learn about opportunities both during and after college, and helped me improve my academic performance.

 None of my classes are easy but it seems I learn the most when I take challenging courses that push me beyond my comfort zone.
 Fortunately, there is a huge support system on campus.
 Whenever I struggle, I always find help from faculty, students, and tutors.

 I usually go to St. Benedict’s church every Sunday and participate in their Spring/Fall Fling.
-Through the Luther Diversity Center’s Friendship Family Program, I met my host mother, who has introduced me to Decorah from a local perspective.
+Through the Luther Center for Intercultural Engagement and Student Success Friendship Family Program, I met my host mother, who has introduced me to Decorah from a local perspective.
 I find there are always lots of activities going on in Decorah, especially during summer.
 I enjoy going to Lawn Chair Night, the farmer’s market, and Nordic Fest, to name a few.